 6. Logging Truck: A vehicle designed for the transportation of logs and other forest products.
 Vehicles may be equipped with a hydraulic loader and additional trailer.

-The equipment and processes utilized in the logging application chosen for your standing timber can mean a lot for how your woods is left when the logging company leaves—a logging company will only leave a footprint as big as their equipment.
-Of course for logging methods such as clear cutting, this will be of little consequence to the finished product, the result from other, less invasive styles of logging, will be directly influenced by the equipment used by the logging company.
+“The equipment and processes utilized in the logging application chosen for your standing timber can significantly impact how your woods are left when the logging company departs.
+Therefore, a logging company will only leave a footprint as big as their equipment.
+However, for logging methods such as clear-cutting, this may be of little consequence to the finished product.
+On the other hand, the result from other, less invasive styles of logging will be directly influenced by the equipment used by the logging company.
+Consequently, choosing the right equipment is essential.
+Moreover, careful planning can further minimize the impact.
+In contrast, poorly chosen methods can lead to unnecessary damage.
+Ultimately, this highlights the importance of thoughtful decision-making in logging operations.

 The second installment of this series will go into further detail about these differences while helping to inform you, the land owner, of the various outcomes from logging activity available to you including the differences between clear cutting, selective harvesting, tree length removal and other nuances that are often not fully explained to a land owner prior to beginning a timber harvest.